-Although arachnids, Tailless Whip Scorpions (sometimes called whip spiders) are neither spider nor scorpion but resemble a cross between the two.
-As the name implies, they have no tail and the first pair of legs which can stretch to as much as 10 inches act as whip-like sensory organs.
+Although arachnids, Tailless Whip Scorpions (sometimes called whip spiders) are neither spider nor scorpion, but resemble a cross between the two.
+As the name implies, they have no tail and the first pair of legs, which can stretch to as much as 10 inches, act as whip-like sensory organs.
 The foremost body section, or cephalothorax, has a shell-like covering and is wider than it is long.
 They have eight legs and there is one pair of eyes at the front of the cephalothorax and three pairs of eyes on the sides.
-Their flat, oval-shaped bodies measure .3 to 2 inches, depending on species.
+Their flat, oval-shaped bodies measure 0.3 to 2 inches, depending on the species.

 D.variegatus is also known as the Tanzanian Giant Tailless Whip Scorpion, since it can measure 8 inches with legs spread.

 Tailless Whip Scorpions have 1 pair of elongated, front legs that are used for picking up on chemical cues in their environment.
 This helps them to orient themselves, and aids in finding prey.
 Their flattened body shape allows them to hide from predators between crevices.